 We collect some of this information via cookies.
 We use Google analytics to help improve our websites (more information about Google analytics and cookies can be found here: https://support.google.com/analytics/answer/6004245)

 Visitors to our websites can also voluntarily provide more information, in particular by completing website enquiry forms and requests for trials.
 Only the information needed for responding or setting up trials is requested and this is made clear on our contact forms.
 Visitors must confirm that they are over 18 years old before sending any information.

-We provide a personalised experience and as such we collect personally identifiable information about visitors to our websites, including registrants, subscribers, subscriber’s students and home users (“Data”) through:
+We provide a personalised experience and as such we collect personally identifiable information about visitors to our websites and users of our services, including registrants, subscribers, subscriber’s students and home users (“Data”) through: